 After adding all these URLs, click on the ‘Save’ button to store your changes.

-You can now put your WooCommerce store in maintenance or coming soon mode at any point.
-In the WordPress dashboard, simply go to SeedProd » Landing Pages.
+You can now put your WooCommerce store in maintenance at any point.
+In the WordPress admin area, simply go to SeedProd » Landing Pages.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.